 Hallucinations and Delusions in Parkinson's Disease

-It might be surprising to learn that 20 to 30 percent of people with Parkinson’s disease (PD) will experience visual hallucinations.
-While typically not a symptom of PD itself, they can develop as a result to a change in PD medication or as a symptom of an unrelated infection or illness.
-It is important to know the signs of hallucinations and how to manage them.
+It might be surprising to learn that 20-40% of people with Parkinson’s disease (PD) will experience visual hallucinations.
+While typically not a symptom of PD itself, they can develop due to a change in PD medication or as a symptom of an unrelated infection or illness.
+Knowing the signs of hallucinations and how to manage them is important.

-The following article is based on the latest research and a Parkinson’s Foundation Expert Briefings about hallucinations and delusions in Parkinson’s hosted by Christopher G. Goetz, MD, Professor of Neurological Sciences, Professor of Pharmacology at Rush University Medical Center, a Parkinson’s Foundation Center of Excellence.
+The following article is based on a Parkinson’s Foundation Expert Briefing about hallucinations and delusions in Parkinson’s hosted by Christopher G. Goetz, MD, Professor of Neurological Sciences, Professor of Pharmacology at Rush University Medical Center, a Parkinson’s Foundation Center of Excellence.

 Hallucinations 101